The best alternative to Sol de Janeiro’s Bum Bum Sol Oil SPF 30

-Ok so the summer may not *technically* be here yet but I’m already thinking ahead to sunnier days (and frankly it’s never too early to enjoy some beautifully-fragranced body care).
+Ok, so the beach days may not *technically* be here yet but I’m already thinking ahead to the summer vacay (and frankly it’s never too early to enjoy some beautifully-fragranced body care).
 So I’ve been getting out some of my Sol de Janeiro favourites.

 Born from a love of all things Brazil, this sun, sea and surf-inspired brand goes heavy on the tropical scents, glittery-glowy formulas and skin-nourishing ingredients: and I’m a big fan.